fr / en

 While the image of the conveyor belt is often used to describe the seafloor spreading, the ‘ocean conveyor belt’ refers to the thermohaline circulation.
 Its slowdown or interruption that could result from climate change would threaten many species with extinction, starting with fishes.
 The conveyor belts draw our attention on our modernity, on our over-consumption and the potential depletion of fish stocks.
 They carry, weigh, scan and cut fishes, and dispatch them up to the check-out conveyors or sushi restaurants.
 The French term 'Dérive' evokes the marine currents, or the continental drift; it is also used when a situation get out of control.

-The blue cover of the conveyor belts evokes the water, the food industry where they are used and the tatami of judo or karate where one searches for its balance.
+The blue cover of the conveyor belts evokes the water, the food industry where they are used and the tatami of judo or karate where one searches for his balance.
 The installation will be framed by a railing like the safety guards around the earthquakes simulators in the training centers where stands generally a western style domestic interior with carpet, table and chairs.